PatristicTextArchive/collator/README.md

 included in the `vendor` directory, so no installation is required for that.

 But you do need to have a
 functional *Java Runtime Environment* installed.
+CollateX only works with Java versions smaller than v.
+15.

 ### Run without any installation

 The only external dependency right now is the wonderful [docopt